The Secret to Unlock Social Media Success

 - Start creating content en masse, even if you don’t use it all.
 You and your staff should all be content curators.

-- Only use social platforms you can do well and use them how they were meant to be used with unique content for each.
+- Only use social platforms you can do well and how they were meant to be used with unique content for each.

 - Add in some video.
 It’s what’s hot right now and tends to have better engagement.